Causes of high cholesterol

 + Increase soluble fiber

-+ Eat fatty fish
+Eat fatty fish

-+ Limit processed and sugary foods
++ Limit processed foods and foods high in sugar.

-+ Increase fruits and vegetables
+Increase your intake of fruits and vegetables.

-+ Choose whole grains
+Choose whole grains.

 Source: https://laodong.vn/suc-khoe/7-cach-lua-chon-thuc-pham-giam-cholesterol-hieu-qua-1381857.ldo